ibadetazemi/Statistical-Modelling-Project-/assignment.md

 For this part, we will work with an API that you have not seen before: [CityBikes](https://citybik.es/)

-Citybikes is an API that provides bike sharing data for apps, research and projects.
+Citybikes is an API that provides bike-sharing data for apps, research and projects.
 CityBikes supports more than 400 cities and the Citybikes API is an interesting dataset for building bike-sharing transportation projects.

 Your tasks are as follows:
 1. Explore the structure of the API, query the API and understand the data returned.
     Answer: Get the Citybike Data first, we use the Citybike API to get the data across all cities.

-Querries:
+Queries:

 3. Choose a city covered by the CityBikes API and retrieve all available bike stations in that city.
     Answer: NYC